 Scalability is a big reason to take the microservices architecture approach.
 HTTP doesn't solve the problem, but just because you have a hundred services or a thousand services doesn't necessarily mean that HTTP is the wrong choice.
 It may be just as functional as any other integration technology.
 But there will be a point where the amount of traffic will make things inconvenient.

-"I consider this miniservices thing to be pragmatic microservices, where I'm leveraging the pieces of that practice that makes sense for me and getting most of the functionality benefits." -- Ross Garrett, Head of Product Marketing
+"I consider this miniservices thing to be pragmatic microservices, where I'm leveraging the pieces of that practice that makes sense for me, while still getting most of the functional benefits." -- Ross Garrett, VP of Marketing

 Another angle around HTTP or within web-centric integration that is useful is the concept of governance.
 HTTP gives more capability with an easier way of seeing where traffic is coming from and flowing to.